ccollicutt/go-install-kubernetes/README.md

 go-install-kubernetes -s
 ```

-This will untaint the control plane node so that pods can be scheduled on it.
+This will untaint the control plane node so that pods can be scheduled on it, giving you a single node cluster that you can use for development.

 ## Thanks

-This was originally based on the Bash script version called [install-kubernetes](https://github.com/ccollicutt/install-kubernetes) which as itself originally based on the [Killer.sh CKS install script](https://github.com/killer-sh/cks-course-environment).
+This was originally based on the Bash script version I created called [install-kubernetes](https://github.com/ccollicutt/install-kubernetes) which as itself originally based on the [Killer.sh CKS install script](https://github.com/killer-sh/cks-course-environment).